 In Buddhism, the elephant symbol is an image of mental strength and awakening.
 At the start of one's path toward enlightenment, the uncontrolled mind is depicted as a wild, grey elephant, unpredictably tearing down everything in its path.

-When we start to acknowledge power of our mind and begin awakening process, our mind image changes to a white elephant which is directed with true life purpose.
+When we start to acknowledge the power of our mind and begin the awakening process, our mental image changes to a white elephant, which is directed with a true life purpose.

 By taming the mind, we tend to strengthen it, channeling its thoughts into resolution and choosing our own reality.

 SHOP FOR ELEPHANT MUGS

 When Elephant appears in your Dreams, it is a symbol of faithfulness, intellect, strength, and power.

 Depending on the actual color of the elephant, which appears within your dream, they may have several meanings.

 Dreaming about elephants might be a sign that you must recall something or is retelling you not to forget something crucial.